upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 In the previous guide, you used `provider-terraform` to "lift and shift" your Terraform code into a basic Crossplane configuration.
 The provider is a great way to get started in your Crossplane journey.
-With Crossplane, you can go even further by converting your Terraform HCL into Kubernetes-like manifests for more Crossplane benefits.
+With Crossplane, you can go even further by converting your Terraform HashiCorp Configuration Language (HCL) into Kubernetes-like manifests for more Crossplane benefits.

 <!-- vale Microsoft.HeadingPunctuation = NO -->